 Concentration of Credit Risk-The Company is subject to concentrations of credit risk with respect to amounts due from customers on its finance lease and operating leases.
 The Company attempts to limit its credit risk by performing ongoing credit evaluations.
-During the three months ended March 31, 2017, the Company had no revenue concentration over 10% of total revenue from any one customer.
-During the three months ended March 31, 2016, the Company earned approximately 12% of its revenue from one customer in the Jefferson Terminal segment.
+During the three months ended March 31, 2018 and 2017, the Company had no revenue concentration over 10% of total revenue from any one customer.

-As of March 31, 2017, accounts receivable from two customers in the Offshore Energy segment each represented 15% and 17% of total accounts receivable, net.
-As of December 31, 2016, accounts receivable from two customers in the Offshore Segment each represented 22% and 18% of total accounts receivable, net.
+As of March 31, 2018, accounts receivable from two customers in the Offshore Energy segment each represented 12% of total accounts receivable, net.
+As of December 31, 2017, accounts receivable from two customers in the Offshore Segment represented 17% and 10%, respectively, of total accounts receivable, net.